First all-female spacewalking duo to talk about historic job

 Koch and Meir replaced a faulty battery charger on the space station's truss structure Friday during a six-hour spacewalk, restoring power capabilities for station operations and ongoing research and marking the first time in a half-century of spacewalking that men weren't part of the action.

-During the spacewalk, the astronauts talk a call from President Donald Trump.
+During the spacewalk, the astronauts took a call from President Donald Trump.

 "What you do is incredible.
 You're very brave people," Trump told them.